-We said we would carry out risk-based food safety standard inspections of food businesses, including in the context of exiting the EU.
+We cleared up ly-tipping We said we would carry out risk-based food safety standard inspections of food businesses, including in the context of exiting the EU.

-• Completed 269 food business inspections, in accordance with the Food Standards Agency's Recovery Plan.
+>>This year we have completed 269 food business inspections, in accordance with the Food Standards Agency's Recovery Plan.